ChristianMLand/Proposal/README.md

     - Only about 8 chapters need a complete re-write
     - About 30 chapters need some form of modification (most are extremely minor changes in wording while content remains the same)
     - Around 6 videos need to be redone
-    - and only 3 need any form of modification (very minor changes)
+    - and only 3 assignments need any form of modification (very minor changes)
     - Depending on how deep we want to explore Next.js, anywhere from 0-7 new chapters could be added
     - Roughly 35% of the stack needs to be modified in some way, however many of these changes are minor
     - Making these changes will better prepare students for working with React in the industry